 Want to do the same?
-Then, take a look at our complete itinerary for a St George’s Bermuda Walking Tour.
+Take a look at our complete itinerary for a St George’s Bermuda Walking Tour.
 It is easy and fun, with plenty of sightseeing at your own pace!

 St George’s Bermuda Walking Tour

 The easiest way to get to St. George is by the ferry.
-For the 2016 cruise season, the fare is $5 each way (correct change is necessary if you are paying via cash), or you can purchase tokens for $4.50 from the Visitor’s Center.
+The current fare is $5 each way as of this posting (correct change is necessary if you are paying via cash), or you can purchase tokens for $4.50 from the Visitor’s Center.
 If you plan on using both the ferries and public buses (different from the mini-buses), you can get a one day pass for $19 or a two day pass for $31.50.
 This pass entitles you to use of all ferry routes and all public bus transportation for the number of days you purchase.

 The ferry ride is the perfect opportunity to get pictures of your ship and the coastline.
 We suggest getting seats on the starboard side of the ferry (right side facing forward) to get the best photos.
 Arriving early will ensure you are able to get good seats on the top deck, as the line for the first ferry of the day can get quite long.